Intellectual Disability

 2. Psychotherapies

-• Cognitive behavioral therapy (CBT), an intervention that helps to change maladaptive thought patterns and behaviors and develop coping strategies and problem-solving skills.
+• Cognitive Behavioral Therapy (CBT): An evidence-based intervention that helps individuals identify and modify maladaptive thought patterns and behaviors.
+It also focuses on developing coping strategies and problem-solving skills.

 Read More About Cognitive Behavioral Therapy (CBT) Here